 Implementing Benford’s law in PostgreSQL is actually simple and easy to achieve.
-All you got to do is to look at the first digit of numbers you want to analyze and see, if those numbers are distributed as proposed by this simple law.
+All yyou have to do is to look at the first digit of numbers you want to analyze and see, if these numbers are distributed as proposed by this simple law.
 If the distribution of numbers is not as expected we can safely assume that something is fishy.

 To give Benford’s law a try we just take some accounting data provided by the “Iowa Department of Management” (http://www.dom.state.ia.us/local/county/index.html).
 Note, this is just some random data I have found on the web.

 For our experiment we have chosen the first document in the list (“County Budget Summary FY14”).